gmatters/LB-ISF/README.md

 **LB-Highpass** same for highpass

-**LB-Drill**: visual equivalent of small audio loops, with delay specified in seconds.
+**LB-Drill** visual equivalent of small audio loops, with delay specified in seconds.
 Toggles two frames at exactly the delay specified.
 To express audio delays smaller than one frame, you can apply "subframe" to multiply the frame contents.

-**LB-Hold**: visual equivalent of a spectral freeze or quick infinite reverb hold.
+**LB-Hold** visual equivalent of a spectral freeze or quick infinite reverb hold.
 Freezes a frame and slowly stretches it into abstractness.

 see also LB-TimeDub below.